+FAMILY INFORMATION

+Student Name:

+Address and phone (if not at home): ALL RUD.

+Name of person applying to the Sliding Scale Fee on behalf of student: Name of second person applying to the Sliding Scale Fee on behalf of student (if applicable):

+🔲 Parent 🔲 Guardian 🔲 Other: 🔲 Parent 🔲 Guardian 🔲 Other:

+Address: Address:

+Home Phone Number: Home Phone Number:

+Work Phone Number: Work Phone Number:

+Employer: Employer:

+Social Security Number: Social Security Number:

+FINANCIAL INFORMATION

-FAMILY INFORMATION Student Name: Address and phone (if not at home): Name of person applying to the Sliding Scale Fee Name of second person applying to the Sliding on behalf of student: Scale Fee on behalf of student (if applicable): Parent Guardian Other: Parent Guardian Other: Address: Address: Home Phone Number: Home Phone Number: Work Phone Number: Work Phone Number: Employer: Employer: Social Security Number: Social Security Number: FINANCIAL INFORMATION Monthly net income from all family sources: Please attach the following: A schedule of monthly expenses Two most recent payroll check stubs from each wage earner in the family Last two year's tax returns from all family sources All potential funding sources for your child's treatment that you approached/explored, and the results of your effort.
+Monthly net income from all family sources:

+Please attach the following:

+- A schedule of monthly expenses - Two most recent payroll check stubs from each wage earner in the family - Last two year's tax returns from all family sources

+All potential funding sources for your child's treatment that you approached/explored, and the results of your effort.

 Since income and expenses are a vital part of the application, is there additional information you feel we should know?